Article 5. Preliminary Investigation and Resolution

 5.01

-The Subcommittee shall conduct a confidential investigation in which the Subcommittee shall interview the accused student, the complainant, and any other witnesses who may possess information pertinent to the allegations set forth in the complaint.
+The Subcommittee shall conduct an investigation in which the Subcommittee shall interview the accused student, the complainant, and any other witnesses who may possess information pertinent to the allegations set forth in the complaint.
 The Subcommittee shall further examine any exhibits to the complaint and any other pertinent materials provided by the various parties and witnesses.
-The members of the Subcommittee shall not participate in any vote pursuant to Article 7 of this SCC, but shall be allowed to make personal observations to the SC Committee as to the veracity of the various witnesses interviewed and evidence reviewed during their investigation.
-While not a member of the subcommittee the faculty member of the SC Committee may review the accused student’s admission file for any pertinent information relevant to the conduct described in the complaint.
-If relevant conduct demonstrating a pattern of conduct consist with the complaint is discovered the faculty member may bring this to subcommittee.
+Members of the Subcommittee shall be allowed to make personal observations to the Committee as to the veracity of the various witnesses interviewed and evidence reviewed during the course of their investigation.

 5.02